Micaela Almonester, Baroness de Pontalba: Hôtel de Pontalba

-As Célestin had succeeded to his father's barony upon the latter's suicide, Micaela was henceforth styled Baroness de Pontalba.
-After several more lawsuits, a civil law judge ordered the restitution of her property and Micaela was granted a legal separation from her husband, although they were never actually divorced.
-With some of the money her mother had willed her, she commissioned noted architect Louis Visconti to construct a mansion on the Rue du Faubourg Saint-Honoré in Paris which she used to host an endless, lavish succession of balls and soirées.
-Her mansion is known today as the Hôtel de Pontalba, and serves as official residence of the United States Ambassador to France.
+Upon his father's suicide, Célestin succeeded him as baron and Micaela was thereafter styled Baroness de Pontalba.
+After several more lawsuits, a civil law judge ordered the restitution of her property and Micaela was granted a legal separation from her husband; they never divorced.
+With some of the money inherited from her mother, she commissioned noted architect Louis Visconti to construct a mansion on the Rue du Faubourg Saint-Honoré in Paris where she hosted a series of lavish balls and soirées.
+Her mansion is known today as the Hôtel de Pontalba and serves as the official residence of the United States Ambassador to France.

 She was described as a "flamboyant, temperamental redhead", though portraits depict her with brown hair, blue-grey eyes, and pale skin; Christina Vella described her complexion as the "hue of stored muslin".
 She was not classically beautiful... she was intelligent and strong-willed, and attracted much admiration from the Parisians for her opulent parties.
-French Quarter noted historian Sally Reeves adds, "Contemporaries called her persistent, bright-eyed, intelligent, vivacious, prompt, shrewd and business like.
+French Quarter historian Sally Reeves adds, "Contemporaries called her persistent, bright-eyed, intelligent, vivacious, prompt, shrewd and business like.
 Male historians characterized the Baroness as strong-willed, imperious, penurious, self-indulgent and vacillating, while her female biographer uncovered a life of affliction and resilience.
-Her portrait as a young wife shows a woman of grace and reflection; her photograph at an older age shows a hardened veteran with unmistakably masculine features," a highly subjective opinion of a lady in her latter years, and of little to no historical import.
+Her portrait as a young wife shows a woman of grace and reflection; her photograph at an older age shows a hardened veteran with unmistakably masculine features."